jtharel/ReadBTLEHandles/README.md

 read_all_handles.py is a Python script that utilizes the excellent gatttool utility to read all handles on a Bluetooth Low Energy (BTLE) device and automatically convert the hex values to ascii.

+Read_all_handles.sh is a Bash script that does the same as the Python script.

 ## Requirements
 ` gatttool and a working BTLE dongle `